For showtimes, click here.

 Studio head Jack Warner didn’t appreciate the comment.

-First Lady Jackie Kennedy suggested Warren Beatty after seeing Splendor in the Glass.
+First Lady Jackie Kennedy suggested Warren Beatty after seeing Splendor in the Grass.
 However, Beatty turned down the role because he didn’t want to work with one of the film’s producers.

 Robertson was working on My Six Loves with Debbie Reynolds when he was told that he would audition.

-“When I heard it’s been arranged, I knew there were some powerful forces [behind it],” Robertson said.
+“When I heard it had been arranged, I knew there were some powerful forces behind it,” Robertson said.

 A few days after his audition, Cliff learned from a friend that his name was in the newspaper announcing he got the part.

-“[JFK] picked me to portray him… [It] came as a great shock.
+“Kennedy picked me to portray him… It came as a great shock.
 I think it was one of the few mistakes he made in office,” Robertson joked.

 After the release, Robertson also had the opportunity to meet the President in the White House.